-A facility determined to be a nonsignificant categorial industrial user must annually A. submit the following certification statement.
-This certification must accompany an alternative report required by the City: Based on my inquiry of the person or persons directly responsible for managing compliance with the categorical Pretreatment Standards under 40 CFR , I certify that, to the best of my knowledge and belief that (a) during the period from , to , [months, days, year], the facility described as [facility name] met the definition of a non-significant categorical Industrial User; (b) the facility complied with all applicable Pretreatment Standards and requirements during this reporting period; and (c) the facility never discharged more than 100 gallons of total categorical wastewater on any given day during this reporting period.
+(A) A facility determined to be a nonsignificant categorial industrial user must annually submit the following certification statement.
+This certification must accompany an alternative report required by the city:

+Rased on my inquiry of the person or persons directly responsible for managing compliance with based on my inquiry of the person of persons affectly responsible for managing compilation with the categorical Pretreatment Standards under 40 CFR, I certify that, to the best of my knowledge and belief that (a) during the period from, to, [months, days, year], the facility described as [facility name] met the definition of a non-significant categorical Industrial User; (b) the facility complied with all applicable Pretreatment Standards and requirements during this reporting period; and (c) the facility never discharged more than 100 gallons of total categorical wastewater on any given day during this reporting period.
 This compliance certification is based upon information elsewhere in this document.
-A non-discharging categorical industrial user must annuallly submit the following В. certification statement.
-Based on my inquiry of the person or persons directly responsible for managing compliance with the categorical Pretreatment Standards under 40 CFR , I certify that, to the best of my knowledge and belief that during the period during the period from , to , [months, days, year], (a) the facility described as [facility name] met the definition of a non-discharging categorical Industrial User as described in PCC 53.10.015; (b) the facility complied with all applicable Pretreatment Standards and requirements during this reporting period; and (c) the facility never discharged categorical wastewater on any given day during this reporting period.
+(B) A nondischarging categorical industrial user must annually submit the following certification state ment.
+Based on my inquiry of the person or persons directly responsible for managing compliance with the categorical Pretreatment Standards under 40 CFR, I certify that, to the best of my knowledge and belief that during the period from, recently that, to the best of my [months, days, year], (a) the facility described as [facility name] met the definition of THORIUS, GAVS, VEAH, (A) THE IACHILY GESCHIDEG AS HACHILY HATTEL THE THE GEHILLION OF a non-discharging categorical Industrial User as described in PCC 53.115; (b) the facility complied with all applicable Pretreatment Standards and requirements during this reporting period; and (c) the facility never discharged categorical wastewater on any given day during this reporting period.
 This compliance certification is based upon information provided elsewhere in this document.

-Chapter 53.40 SAMPLING AND ANALYTICAL REQUIREMENTS
+SAMPLING AND ANALYTICAL REQUIREMENTS